Keywords

 What are the epidemiological aspects of syphilis among pregnant women in Kisangani?

-Our study population consisted of all pregnant women who attended the prenatal consultation service at Makiso Kisangani General Referral Hospital (HGR) during the period from July 1, 2023, to December 1, 2023.
+Our study population consisted of 290 pregnant women of whom 145 were syphilis positive and 145 were syphilis negative.
+They were selected among pregnant women who attended the prenatal consultation service at Makiso Kisangani General Referral Hospital (HGR) during the period from July 1, 2023, to December 1, 2023.
+Makiso hospital is located in Kisangani city, province of Tshopo, Democratic Republic of the Congo.

 For our study, we included:

-• All pregnant women admitted to and/or followed up at HGR Makiso Kisangani during the study period;
+• Pregnant women admitted to and/or followed up at HGR Makiso Kisangani during the study period;

-• All pregnant women who attended at least four prenatal consultations (PNCs) during their pregnancy;
+• Pregnant women who attended at least four prenatal consultations (PNCs) during their pregnancy;

-• All pregnant women diagnosed with syphilis during pregnancy confirmed by VDRL and TPHA tests;
+• Pregnant women diagnosed with syphilis, cases, or without syphilis,control, during pregnancy confirmed by VDRL and TPHA tests; without comorbidity such as diabete, high blood pressure and heart diseases;

-• All pregnant women with a PNC record and a complete medical file;
+• Pregnant women with a PNC record and a complete medical file;

 Data entry was performed using Google Forms, and data analysis was conducted using R software version 4.3.

-Results are presented in tables within means and standard deviations calculated for quantitative variables and frequencies and percentages calculated for qualitative variables Univariate logistic regression was used to calculate the odds ratio and to identify risk factors for syphilis during pregnancy.
+Results are presented in tables within means and standard deviations calculated for quantitative variables and frequencies and percentages calculated for qualitative variables.
+The confidence interval (CI) is 95%.
+Univariate logistic regression was used to calculate the odds ratio and to identify risk factors for syphilis during pregnancy.
+The test was considered valid if the P value was less than 0.05.

-All participants have given their consent by signing the written document, the consent form.
+All participants have given their consent to participate to this study by signing the written document, the consent form.
+We had assent of the pregnant minors and the consent of their owners.

 The table below presents the cases of syphilis according to the sociodemographic characteristics of the pregnant women.

 The most represented age group was between 20 and 34 years (61.4%).
 Married pregnant women in a monogamous relationship accounted for 72.4%.
 Housewives made up 22.1% of the study population, while women whose spouses were unemployed were also the most represented.
-Additionally, women with a secondary level of education constituted 46.2% (see Table 1 on page 5-6).
+Additionally, women with a secondary level of education constituted 46.2%.
+Pregnant women with a notion of sexually transmitted infection were the most represented with a frequency of 53.1%.
+Pregnant women who had a history of syphilis were the most affected with a frequency of 40.3% (see Table 1 on pages 4-5).

 Distribution of syphilis cases according to obstetrical